IBM-Bluemix-Docs/certificate-manager/managing-certificates.md

 To reimport a certificate:

-1. Select the row for the certificate.
+1. Expand the row for the certificate.
 2. Click **Reimport Certificate**.
 3. Select the new certificate file in PEM format by clicking **Browse**.
 4. (Optional) Select the new certificate's private key in PEM format by clicking **Browse**.